 New Relic agents can collect thousands of metric timeslices per minute for a variety of performance metrics.
 For example: error rate, bandwidth usage, and garbage collection time.

-Metric timeslice data is lightweight, but it lacks the detail that metric time series data has.
+Metric timeslice data is a lightweight data type and lacks the detail that dimensional metrics have.

-- Metrics as attributes on events (sent by Infrastructure)
+- Metrics as attributes on events (used by Infrastructure)

 New Relic Infrastructure reports metrics as attributes on our event data.
 For example, New Relic Infrastructure reports a